msaf1980/statsite/INSTALL.md

 - tex (if you're recompiling check)
 - pytest
 - requests (python-requests)
-- scons (for legacy build and test scripts)

 These dependencies have dependencies of their own, pytest requires python for example, and installing pytest using a package management tool requires pip or